rpn1966/platotheory2026/_pages/info.md

   <img src="../assets/images/UH_accomodation3.jpg" alt="Accommodation 3" width="250"/>
 </p>

-[^1]: The prepaid breakfast option in the dining hall is only available on Tuesday 9th and Wednesday 10th.
-For those needing breakfast on Monday 8th, local options include the Sports Cafe on campus (limited selections) or the Wetherspoons close to campus for a full breakfast.
+<p id="breakfast-note"><sup>[1]</sup> The prepaid breakfast option in the dining hall is only available on Tuesday 9th and Wednesday 10th.
+For those needing breakfast on Monday 8th, local options include the Sports Cafe on campus (limited selections) or the Wetherspoons close to campus for a full breakfast.</p>

 ## Getting Here {#GettingHere}
 ### *Arriving by train*